-Residents have the opportunity to learn educational techniques and innovations through the University of Toledo School of Medicine Education program, featuring distinguished renowned faculty in medical education.
+Residents have the opportunity to learn educational techniques and innovations through the University of Toledo College of Medicine and Life Sciences program, featuring distinguished renowned faculty in medical education.
 Residents will also have an integral role in medical education for medical students in simulation and procedural training, as well as basic emergency skills.

 INTERNATIONAL EMERGENCY MEDICINE ELECTIVE

 Our residents have the opportunity to participate in an international experience that will provide residents a better framework of the global development of Emergency Medicine and the issues and problems that affect our specialty worldwide.

 Disaster preparedness is an important focus of the residency that is interwoven throughout the entire three-year program.
 We have on faculty some of the nation’s renowned experts in Disaster Preparedness, including Dr. Paul Rega.
 Not only would our residents be expected to be knowledgeable in Disaster Preparedness and Disaster Response, but we anticipate that they will become leaders within their community in developing disaster programs and managing EMS and disaster systems.
 Learn more about Emergency Medicine's disaster preparedness and response on the International Emergency Medicine page.

 Residents will gain exposure to multiple electronic medical records (EMR) systems while rotating through our clinical sites including Epic and McKesson.